 The Resort Shirakami Buna's sales counter.
 (Image credit: JR East / Carissa Loh)

-The Buna is also the only train with an on-board sales counter 「Oraho」, which sells souvenirs, bentō (弁当 lunch boxes) made with local ingredients, local craft beers and sake, as well as local handicrafts.
+The Buna is also the only train with an on-board sales counter 「Oraho」, which sells souvenirs, ekiben (駅弁 lunch boxes for eating on the train) made with local ingredients, local craft beers, sake, as well as local handicrafts.
 Opposite the counter are window-facing bar seats which face the sea.If you can only ride just one of the Resort Shirakami trains, I recommend this one!
 There is also free wifi available on board.